CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions will create and maintain an initial Drupal Administrator (highest level of Drupal Account).
 New Administrators are able to provide additional Administrator access at their own discretion and are ultimately responsible for managing their own Administrator and other user accounts that they create.

+##### Ilias

+Refer to control AC-2 in this SSP for further details on account provisioning.
+CivicActions will create and maintain an initial Ilias Administrator (highest level of Ilias Account).
+New Administrators are able to provide additional Administrator access at their own discretion and are ultimately responsible for managing their own Administrator and other user accounts that they create.

+##### Project

+Authentication for Project internal personnel are created during the personnel assignment process where requests are made to the Project admin group for proper access levels.
+The Project admin group verifies the identity of the user.
+The website performs further verification by sending an email to the user's mailbox containing a single-use activation link which must be used to log in to the account for the first time and to create a password.

 #### b

 ##### Drupal

 Initial authenticator content (a unique email address – not previously used in any other account) is provided by the user.
 Internal initial password requirements set by CivicActions Operations and ongoing password refreshes by internal users follow the requirements set in the Identification and Authentication Policy.

+##### Ilias

+Initial authenticator content (a unique email address – not previously used in any other account) is provided by the user.
+Internal initial password requirements set by CivicActions Operations and ongoing password refreshes by internal users follow the requirements set in the Identification and Authentication Policy.

+##### Project

+Project admins in collaboration with CivicActions Operations are responsible for provisioning and de-provisioning end user accounts in compliance with the authentication requirements described herein.

 #### c